Comparison

 On price

-lnk.boo is $1.99, once.
-You get every theme, bento grids, rich content blocks, link tracking, social profiles.
+lnk.boo is free.
+Every theme, bento grids, rich content blocks, link tracking, social profiles, no platform branding.
+Your page sits at a random URL like lnk.boo/page-a1b2c3d4 until you decide you want lnk.boo/yourname, which is $1.99 once.
 No renewal emails.
 No "your subscription is expiring" banner in three months.

 Carrd Free limits you to three sites with a carrd.co subdomain and basic features.
 It works for a quick test page, but you'll hit the walls fast if you want it to look polished.